Jacob-Hegy/Job-Hunter/README.md

 # Job Hunter
 This is a personal project I made to scrape LinkedIn for jobs matching specified attributes, feed the job descriptions to ChatGPT's API, then generate keywords to determine desirable qualifications.

 Is it optimized?
-God no. I'd like to integrate multithreading into it to speed up the API calls, but it gets the job done and it served its purpose when I needed it.
-I'd like to revisit it in the future to convert it into a web app with Django as well as to make a few other tweaks here and there, but that's for future me to handle.
+God no. I'd like to integrate multithreading into it to speed up the API calls, but it gets the job done.

+I would additionally like to add some more analysis to the Data Analysis jupyter notebook.
+I've got the soft skills done, but the hard skills still need to be fully analyzed like I want.
+I'll get around to it ideally tomorrow (September 24) provided work doesn't keep me super busy all day.
+We'll see, but I'll update it as soon as I can!